 In July 2020, DPR presented an overview of the next steps in the reevaluation and proposed mitigation plan for neonicotinoid uses on specific agricultural crops and crop groups to the PREC.
 In August 2020, DPR held stakeholder outreach webinars with Spanish interpretation to discuss the draft regulation proposal and solicit feedback.
 DPR posted copies of the mitigation proposal, the slides presented at the webinars, and recordings of the webinars on DPR's Neonicotinoid Reevaluation Web page linked below.
-Following the webinars, DPR held a comment period through September 11, 2020, to receive feedback from the public and stakeholders on the draft mitigation proposal.
-On August 13, 2020, DPR posted additional background information, including CDFA's draft economic analyses, and due to the complexity of the proposal and new materials, extended the comment period to October 11, 2020.
-On September 28, 2020, DPR provided further background information and extended the comment period to October 30, 2020.
+Following the webinars, DPR accepted comments through October 2020, to receive feedback from the public and stakeholders on the draft mitigation proposal.
+During the comment period, DPR also posted additional background information, including CDFA's draft economic analyses.

-DPR received over 9000 comments on the draft mitigation proposal, and staff are currently reviewing the comments received.
-DPR will use this feedback along with the U.S. EPA PIDs and peer review feedback to refine and update the regulation proposal as appropriate.
+DPR received over 9,000 comments on the draft mitigation proposal.
+Staff reviewed the comments received and performed additional scientific analysis.
+DPR used this feedback along with the U.S. EPA PIDs and peer review feedback to refine and update the regulation proposal as appropriate.
+Staff are currently working on developing a rulemaking package and plan to notice the proposed action later in 2021.